atsepkov/drone/README.md

 You can call this at any time to ask drone to classify the current state you're in based on state test criteria you specified when registering your states.
 Drone will return `stateName` string that you assigned to this state.
 If drone can't determine the state, it will return the string `<< INVALID STATE >>`.
 Attempting to transition from this state will invoke deftault state transition.

+#### Drone.getNeighbors (declarative mode)

+    drone.getNeighbors(state: { [layer: string]: string } | string)

+Given a set of state properties (or a string corresponding to base state), finds the full state implied by this set of properties, and returns all neighbor states.
+If requested set of properties expands to more than one state, raises an ambiguity error.
+To see if your requested state will result in an ambiguity error, call `drone.allStates` with this state as `filter` argument (if returned list contains more than 1 element, you will get an ambiguity error, if returned list contains no elements, you will get an invalid state error).

 #### Drone.findPathToState (declarative mode)